 The old factory was sold to the Fayetteville Free Library.
 Fittingly, the Stickley Museum now occupies the second floor.
 Since 2005, Stickley’s owners and resident historian have worked with students from the graduate program in museum studies at SUNY–Cooperstown.
 It’s been a great collaboration, with the nascent museum gaining professional expertise and the students a real-world experience.
 Two displays not to miss: The chair made for the Dalai Lama, and a Gustav Stickley dresser with one discolored drawer face.
 Ask about it!

-Free public tours Tues. and Sat. and by appointment.
+Free public tours Tuesday and Saturday, and by appointment.
 (And a tour of the working Stickley Factory in Manlius is given on Tuesdays at 10 am.)
-The Stickley Museum, 300 Orchard St., Fayetteville, NY: stickleymuseum.com
+The Stickley Museum, 300 Orchard St., Fayetteville, NY

 In the Area

 Staying in Fayetteville?
 Consider the Craftsman Inn near the museum.
 Coming in from the west, you’ll stop at Niagara Falls.
 Go south from Buffalo to visit Frank Lloyd Wright’s masterpiece Darwin Martin House.
 Then head south to East Aurora and the Roycroft Campus; if you can get a room, stay at the Roycroft Inn.
 If you have time, Vidlers is the largest 5 & 10¢ store in the country.

 You can make quick tracks to Syracuse via the NYS Thruway (toll).
 Much better, take your leisure along scenic Route 20.
 Splurge at the Geneva On The Lake Resort, making it your base for exploring the region’s wineries.
 (There are plenty of B&B inns, too.)